bonitasoft/bonita-doc/md/multi-tenancy-and-tenant-configuration.md

       "creation": "2017-06-09 15:11:01.191",
       "username": ""
     }

 ##### Logout

     $ curl -v -b saved_cookies.txt -X GET --url 'http://localhost:8080/bonita/platformlogoutservice?redirect=false'

 ### Java PlatformAPI
-This solution can be used when the portal is not needed: it creates the tenant at engine side only.
+This solution can be used when the portal is not needed.

 The Java PlatformAPI creates the tenant by updating the database and creating configuration based on the tenant template files (in database too).
 The following example code uses the Engine Java APIs to create a tenant called "myNewTenantName":